5C-UoP/soc-drawer/README.md

 ## Getting Started

-Our documentation (including setup instructions) is available at [https://socdrawer.readthedocs.io/en/latest/].
+Our documentation (including setup instructions) is available at [our ReadTheDocs](https://socdrawer.readthedocs.io/en/latest/).